Medical examiner officers

 From several years’ experience as a medical examiner, I know medical examiner officers are pivotal to the success, effective implementation and running of the medical examiner system.
 This is why they are a core part of the national model.
 By obtaining medical records and performing appropriately delegated tasks they allow medical examiners to focus on scrutiny.
 They provide consistency as a constant in the office, offer professional support to medical examiners, and are an essential point of contact for people involved with care after death.
 Through training and experience, they can provide expertise in death certification processes, advising Qualified Attending Practitioners and liaising with registrars and coroners’ officers.

 Medical examiner officers are a vital part of a medical examiner office team.
 Their skills and support are indispensable to the medical examiner, to ensure that a professional, caring and compassionate service is delivered to the bereaved, who are at the heart of the medical examiner system.

 Dr Alan Fletcher, National Medical Examiner

-All Medical Examiner Officers practising in England or Wales should complete the 26 core e-learning modules before starting work in the role.
+All Medical Examiner Officers practising in England, Wales and Northern Ireland should complete the 26 core e-learning modules before starting work in the role.
 There is no minimum time requirement but most people take 8-10 hours to complete the modules, and some have taken much longer.
 It is vital that you have completed this preparatory work to enable you to get the most out of the training day.

 Medical Examiner Officers should also attend a face-to-face training day, which is the second part of basic MEO training.
 Upcoming dates are listed alongside other events and conferences in our main events calendar.

-After completing these, MEOs practising in England or Wales are entitled to apply to join the College and use the post-nominals RCPathMEO.
+After completing these, MEOs practising in England, Wales or Northern Ireland are entitled to apply to join the College and use the post-nominals RCPathMEO.
 Find out more about becoming a member.

 Further training and induction